Florida Limited Power of Attorney

 Types of Limited POA

 A non-durable Limited Power of Attorney form can be set up for a specific event, such as handling a business deal on your behalf or run your business while you are on an extended vacation.
-One of the most common limited POA forms is for the sale of real estate.
+The most common limited forms are real estate and DMV POAs.

 A non-durable Limited Power of Attorney Agreement is only in effect while you are alive and competent.
 A limited POA expires when you are found to be incompetent, and Florida law requires this determination to be made by a licensed physician.
 In contrast, a Durable Power of Attorney form is good for life until it is revoked or expires.